Does My Small Business Need a Lawyer on Retainer?

-Retainers aren’t very common in Park’s experience, but attorney do use advanced fees and will sometimes refer to them as a retainer fee.
+Retainers aren’t very common in Park’s experience, but attorneys do use advanced fees and will sometimes refer to them as a retainer fee.

 Why Might a Small Business Need an Attorney?

-This is a topic unto itself, and you can read a bit more about it here.
+Whether you need a small business attorney is a complex topic.
 But in short: The law is constantly changing.
 Each year, Congress and the Washington legislature adopt new laws that affect small businesses—not to mention a host of federal and state regulatory agencies amending their own business regulations.
 Just keeping up with these changes would be a full-time job for a small business owner without proper legal training.
 Contacting a law firm and seeking legal advice from a business attorney can remove that burden and allow you to focus on running your business.